 • A subscription to a parenting magazine makes a great gift that keeps on giving.
 After purchasing the subscription, buy the latest issue from a local newsstand and include a card that lets them know they can look forward to another issue each month of baby's first year.

 • After the baby's arrival, mom's going to need some help!
-Consider including an IOU for babysitting services, a gift certificate for a spa day, or dinner at a restaurant (even if it's McDonald's) for a much needed night off.
+Consider including an IOU for babysitting services, a gift certificate for a spa day, or dinner at a restaurant (even if it's a fast food joint) for a much needed night off.